thisisthejay/Programming-for-Lawyers/README.md

 You may find that eventually you reach the contraints of browser based code editors and want to install something locally. _I recommend that you install_ [VS Code](https://code.visualstudio.com/download) - it is a superb free code editor and has a lot of tools and plugins to boost your productivity.

+#### Preparing for success

+Most people are very capabe of learning new complex subjects.
+What stops the majority of people from achieving meaningful results is not their ability per se, but their ability to manage their time and motivation.

+If, like me, you have a number of other commitments (such as work, family life and maintaing your health) it can be overwhelming to begin a new challenge - particularly one which is self-led.

+Here are my top 3 tips:

+**(1) Code little and often**

+It is better to code for 5 hours over 5 days than to spend all day on a weekend bingeing.
+Developing a regular *habit* will serve you well and make it more manageable.

+I recommend that you read or listen to [Atomic Habits](https://jamesclear.com/atomic-habits) by James Clear.

+Setting aside a regular time in your day or throughout the week will help you and manage the expecations of other people around you.
+My most productive learning phase was when I used my lunchbreaks for around a year months to complete freeCodeCamp's JavaScript exercises.

+**(2) Determine "why" you want to learn to code**

+Focus on *why* you want to learn to code.
+Don't just do it because you think it's cool or because you don't want to focus on another important goal.

+My own "why" was that I was extremely frustrated at

+- being unable to build my ideas without paying someone to help me
+- not leveraging resources I had access to at work
+- not maximising my productivity

+Once you understand *your* "why" you will give it the priorty it deserves (or move on to something else more important).

+**(3) Be accountable**

+If you are able to, I recommend that you pair-up with a friend or colleague to learn with.
+Learning with someone provides a point of reference for sharing ideas, challenges and some external pressure to keep you motivated.

+There are two further concepts which helped me become accountable.
+These are:

+- taking the [**#100DaysOfCode**](https://www.100daysofcode.com) challenge (coding for 1 hour a day every day and tweeting your progress)
+- learning in public [**#learninpublic**](https://www.swyx.io/writing/learn-in-public/) (publicly sharing the knowledge you acquire as you learn)

 ## Chapter 1: An introduction to Python

-If we are going to learn how to code, we must pick a programming language.
+If we are going to learn how to code, we must pick a programming language!
 Python is an excellent choice for, particulalry for lawyers.
 Python is an appealing choice for a number of reasons, for example it:

 - has a shallow learning curve
 - is versatile
 - is popular for automating tasks
 - has large number of libraries
 - can be used for AI and data science

 ### Learning the fundamentals